devroy10/devroy10/README.md

 ##

-- I’m particularly interested in building AI native products and products that make everyday tasks muh easier.
+- I’m particularly interested in building AI native products and products that make everyday tasks much easier.

 - Got a solid idea? shoot me a DM.